sorgerlab/indra/doc/tutorials/html_curation.rst

 The pen icon will also change color based in the returned status. **Green** indicates a successful submission:

+.. class:: with-border
 .. figure:: images/curation_submitted_successfully.png
     :align: center

-    A green icon indicates a successfully submitted curation
+    *A green icon indicates a successfully submitted curation*

 while a **red** indicates something went wrong with the submission: